Bira/octopus-carnival/_drafts/wir-mm3-4e-weaver.md

 This is the weaver attuned to the Shadow power source.
 And what is the Shadow power source?
 As far as I know it's basically "Arcane in a Halloween costume".
-It started getting mentions as something distinctaround this time, and would get a supplement all to itself named Heroes of Shadow the next year.
+It started getting mentions as something distinct around this time, and would get a supplement all to itself named Heroes of Shadow the next year.
 To my knowledge it never got very popular due to this conceptual confusion with arcane magic and due to most of its associated classes not being very good.
 Anyway, it got a weaver here.

-As you might have imagined, Hex Weavers are the ones associated with Shadow.
-They're too cool to hang out with other weavers, and instead oversee portals into the Shadowfell from which they launch expeditions to pursue mysterious goals that may or may not be related to the overall plan of the weaver civilization.
+Hex Weavers are too cool to hang out with other weavers, and instead oversee portals into the Shadowfell from which they launch expeditions to pursue mysterious goals that may or may not be related to the overall plan of the weaver civilization.